-Annunciation to St. Mary The Angel Gabriel is shown with his feet spread apart and his clothing flowing behind him.
-This shows that he was likely running eagerly to share the Good News with Mary.
-In his left hand, he carries a staff, which, in iconography, is a symbol of a messenger.
-His right hand reaches out towards Mary.
-St. Mary is seated in an elevated seat to show her exalted position.
-In her left hand, she is holding purple and scarlet yarn.
-In the Proto-evangelium of St. James, a 2nd-century text, it is written that Mary was making the colourful veil for the Temple in Jerusalem.
-This is important for two reasons.
-It shows Mary's willingness to serve God, and it also reminds us that St. Mary is the true Temple of God.

-Her right hand is raised close to her chest, showing her acceptance of God's plan.
+Annunciation to St. Mary The Feast of the Annunciation icon illustrates the importance of this event and reminds us of the holiness of St. Mary.
+The top of the icons shows the heavens and the Holy Spirit descending upon her.
+We also see the Angel Gabriel with his feet spread apart and his clothing flowing behind him.
+This shows he was rushing to share the Good News with Mary.
+In his left hand, he carries a staff (a symbol of a messenger), and his right hand reaches out towards St. Mary.
+Icons show St. Mary seated or standing on an elevated seat to show her exalted position.
+In her left hand, she is holding purple and scarlet yarn as some ancient texts describe that she was making the colourful veil for the Temple in Jerusalem.
+What is important to learn is St. Mary's willingness to serve God and that she is the true Temple of God as she carried Christ within her.
+Her right hand is raised close to her chest showing her acceptance of God's plan.
 The three stars on her forehead and shoulders tell us that she remained eternally pure and a virgin before, during, and after the birth of Christ.
 This icon shows us how St. Mary, although startled at the greeting of the Angel, still accepted the will of God.
 We are encouraged to follow the example of St. Mary, the God-Bearer.
-At the top of the icon, we see part of a bright circle, which represents the heavenly arena.
-The divine light that shines down on St. Mary represents the Holy Spirit.
-St. Elizabeth recognises St. Mary as the Mother of God After Archangel Gabriel announces to St. Mary that she will be the God Bearer, he also tells her that her cousin Elizabeth will have a son in her old age.
-When St. Elizabeth is six months pregnant, St. Mary visits her.
-St. Luke 1:41-45 tells us, 'And it happened when Elizabeth heard the greeting of Mary that the babe leaped in her womb, and Elizabeth was filled with the Holy Spirit.
-Then she spoke out with a loud voice and said, "Blessed are you among women, and blessed is the fruit of your womb.
-But why is this granted to me, that the mother of my Lord should come to me?
-For indeed as soon as the voice of your greeting sounded in my ears, the babe leaped in my womb for joy.
-Blessed is she who believed, for there will be a fulfilment of those things which were told her from the Lord"